 Use the Arts and Sciences website's ApplyYourself® service.
 Select "Film Studies-PHD" then choose your area of specialization on another pull-down menu.

 Contact Film and Media Studies graduate administrator with questions: email@example.com or 412-624-6564.

-Deadlines vary dependent on the Associated Department:
+Deadlines and application requirements vary dependent on the Associated Department:

 - English: December 10

 - French: January 10